Christian Baldauf

-Christian Baldauf (born 9 August 1967 in Frankenthal) is a German lawyer and politician of the Christian Democratic Union who has been serving as a member of the Landtag of Rhineland-Palatinate since 2001, where he is the leader of the CDU parliamentary group (2006-2011 and since 2018) and thus the leader of the opposition.
+Christian Baldauf (born 9 August 1967 in Frankenthal) is a German lawyer and politician of the Christian Democratic Union who served as a member of the Landtag of Rhineland-Palatinate from 2001 to 2026, where he was the leader of the CDU parliamentary group from 2006 2011 and again from 2018 to 2023, making him the leader of the opposition.

 Baldauf has been a member of the CDU federal executive committee since November 2006.
 In November 2019, he was elected as the CDU's top candidate in Rhineland-Palatinate for the 2021 state elections.

 Early life and education

 Baldauf grew up together with a sister in Frankenthal.
 After graduating from the Albert-Einstein-Gymnasium in Frankenthal in 1986, he did his military service in Montabaur until 1987, first with the long-distance scouts and later with the topographers.
 Baldauf then studied law and administration in Mannheim and Heidelberg.
 In 1991 he passed his 1st State Law Examination and in 1994 his 2nd State Law Examination.
 During his legal clerkship, he worked at the German University of Administrative Sciences in Speyer, in Neustadt at the then district government, at the court in Frankenthal, at the Higher Regional Court in Zweibrücken, and in a law firm in Frankenthal.